aDecoy/rust-workshop/docs/docs/module3/enums.md

 }
 ```

-Enums can also have functions:
+You can also add functions to your enums:

 ```rs
 enum User {